rotu/structview/README.md

   u8,
 } from "@rotu/structview"

-// defineStruct returns a new class, which can be extended with custom getters, setters, and methods
+// defineStruct returns a new class, which can be extended with custom getters, setters, and methods.
-// it's recommended to always extend even if you have no additional members, so you can benefit from declaration hoisting. class Version extends defineStruct({
+// It's recommended to always extend even if you have no additional members, so your class has a name and so the declaration is hoisted. class Version extends defineStruct({
   major: u8(0),
   minor: u8(1),